 Cost of Losing Simmons for Sixers

 The Sixers, with a 42-36 record, currently sit at 6th place in Eastern Conference which would result in a likely first-round matchup with the Boston Celtics.
-After the completion of bubble games, basketball future schedule suggests that postseason success without a talented and versatile player such as Simmons will be a lot tougher as Simmons has averaged 16.4 points, eight assists, and 7.8 rebounds this season.
+After the completion of bubble games, historical NBA data suggests that postseason success without a talented and versatile player such as Simmons will be a lot tougher as Simmons has averaged 16.4 points, eight assists, and 7.8 rebounds this season.
 The 23-year-old player suffered a pinched nerve in his back before the suspension of the NBA.
 He was fortunate to return for the NBA reboot in the Orlando bubble, but it seems like he will miss a couple of weeks including the seeding games and early stages of playoffs action.

 Simmons’s injury came out in Wednesday’s win over the Washington Wizards on Thursday.
 After getting the injury has been checked out, his kneecap popped out of place but returned on its own.
 This is called a subluxation of the patella which is often a repeat injury.
 For the Sixers medical staff, it will be a priority to strengthen muscles around the kneecap to try to prevent this from happening again.

 New Lineup Strategy

 Sixers coach Brett Brown recently had moved Simmons to the power forward spot, which means Joel Embiid should now carry much of the offensive load.
 With a few sharpshooters spreading on the court, Embiid would find more room to operate around the basket.
 But on the defensive end, there seem to be no players who can really fill the gap.